Mamenchisaurus: Other Mamenchisaurus species and material

 M. yunnanensis was described by Fang and colleagues in 2004, from the Anning Formation in the Sichuan Basin, Yunnan.
 The type specimen consisted of disarticulated forelimb, hindlimb, and pelvic material.
 Wang and colleagues questioned the assignment to Mamenchisaurus in 2019.

 In 1988, He and colleagues considered Omeisaurus changshouensis to be closer to Mamenchisaurus based on features of the caudal vertebrae.
 In 2019, Tan and colleagues agreed with this assessment.
 In 1996, Zhang and Chen considered Omeisaurus changshouensis and Omeisaurus gongjianensis as referrable to Mamenchisaurus.
 However, in 2004, Upchurch considered O. changshouensis undiagnosable.

 In 1978, an incomplete sauropod humerus (NSM PV17656) found in a layer of the Early Cretaceous-aged Miyako Group of Japan was considered to probably belong to Mamenchisaurus.
 In 1991, it was referred to ?Mamenchisaurus sp. by Hasegawa and colleagues.
 However, the humerus was reassessed by Azuma & Tomida in 1998, and Barrett and colleagues in 2002.
 These authors could not find any distinguishing features that could place the humerus into a specific sauropod group.
 They regarded it as an indeterminate sauropod.
-The remains were given an informal name "Moshi-ryu"; "Moshi" being the local name for the location it was discovered, and "ryu" being Japanise for dragon—also referred to as "Moshisaurus".
+The remains were given an informal name "Moshi-ryu"; "Moshi" being the local name for the location it was discovered, and "ryu" being Japanese for dragon—also referred to as "Moshisaurus".

 Description

 There is uncertainty that all the species assigned to Mamenchisaurus should belong to the genus.
 Some Mamenchisaurus species are almost completely known, and others are fragmentary.
 The species differ in overall size and specific features of the skull and skeleton but share typical sauropod traits, like quadrupedalism, large bodies, small heads, and long tails.
 The most distinctive feature of mamenchisaurids is their exceptionally long necks which approach half their total length.
-Complete necks are known in M. youngi and M. hochuanensis, which consist of 18 and 19 vertebrae, respectively.
+The type specimens of M. youngi and M. hochuanensis preserve complete necks, which consist of 18 and 19 vertebrae, respectively.
 Mamenchisaurus cervical vertebrae are elongated, lightly constructed and highly pneumatic.
 The neural spines on their posterior cervical and anterior dorsal vertebrae are bifurcated.
 Their shoulders were somewhat higher than the hips.